chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 The registration phase also produces two random elements M and N in the prime-order subgroup of G. The algorithm for selecting M and N is defined in {{pointgen}}.
-Importantly, this algorithm chooses M and N such that their discrete log is not known.
+Importantly, this algorithm chooses M and N such that their discrete logs are not known.
 Pre-computed values for M and N are listed in {{Ciphersuites}} for each group.
 Applications MAY use different M and N values provided they are computed, e.g., using different input seeds to the algorithm in {{pointgen}}, as random elements